Maynard Amerine: Biography

 Amerine was born in 1911 in San Jose, California, the child of Roy Reagan Amerine and Tennessee Davis Amerine.
 He grew up on their farm in Modesto, California.
 In 1935, while still completing his PhD in plant physiology at the University of California at Berkeley, he became the first faculty member hired into the new Viticulture and Enology Department at the University of California at Davis.
 He became full professor in 1952, was deemed All-University Lecturer in 1962, and continued his research and teaching at Davis until his retirement in 1974.
 He remained Professor Emeritus, served as an advisor at the Wine Institute in San Francisco, and continued to write, travel, and advise on wine production and evaluation nearly until his death in 1998.

-Amerine was featured on an episode of "To Tell the Truth" on the CBS television network in the 1960s accompanied by two impostors.
+Amerine was a featured guest on the January 23, 1961 episode of "To Tell the Truth" game show on the CBS television network accompanied with two impostors.
 Host Bud Collyer read a description of Amerine's work at UC Davis noting that his tasting class was "closed to undergraduates."
-Amerine sat in the middle seat (No. 2).
-The panel for the show: Tom Poston, Kitty Carlisle, Don Ameche, Polly Bergen.
-(Bergen asked No. 3: "Where is the University of California, besides being in California?"
-No. 3 answered that the branch where he taught was in Davis, CA; Bergen seemed extremely dubious about this answer [i.e., not familiar with the fact that UC has a Davis campus, perhaps expecting "Berkeley" or "Los Angeles"].)
-None of the panelists chose the real Amerine; three votes went to No. 1 and one to No. 3.
+Amerine sat in the middle seat (No. 2) flanked by the imposters.
+The celebrity panelists for the show were Tom Poston, Kitty Carlisle, Don Ameche and Polly Bergen.
+Bergen asked "Amerine" No. 3: "Where is the University of California, besides being in California?"
+No. 3 answered that the branch where he taught was in Davis, CA; Bergen seemed extremely dubious about this answer apparently not familiar with the fact that UC has a Davis campus, perhaps expecting "Berkeley" or "Los Angeles."
+The panelists all failed to correctly identify Dr. Amerine; three votes went to No. 1 and one to No. 3.
+Dr. Amerine and the two impostors shared the $1000 prize for fooling the entire panel.

 The first named professorship at the University of California was endowed in Amerine's honor, as the Maynard Amerine Chair, by Ernest Gallo (an early classmate of Amerine's).
 In 1991, the Maynard A. Amerine Room and Wine Collection in Shields Library was named in his honor and to house his extensive collection of books, a product of his years as a wine bibliographer and collector.

-His wine of choice was California zinfandel, according to his New York Times obituary (see link below).
+His wine of choice was California Zinfandel, according to his New York Times obituary (see link below).